tomit4/vue_presentation/README.md

 <div v-for="(value, name, index) in object"></div>
 ```

-The `:key="user.id"` syntax might be familiar to you if you are coming from the
+The `:key="user.id"` syntax might be familiar to you if you have worked with
-ReactJS ecosystem.
-In both VueJS and ReactJS, whenver looping over objects or
+ReactJS.
+In both VueJS and ReactJS, whenever looping over objects or
-arrays, a <em>unique</em> key must be set to ensure that unexpected behavior
+arrays, a <em>unique</em> key must be set to ensure that
-does not occur and the Virtual DOM does not inadvertently destroy data passed to
+the Virtual DOM does not inadvertently destroy data passed to
 it when a re-render of our component occurs.
-This can happen when some other
+This can happen during any point of
-part of our component's state changes, but the majority of it remains the same.
+the lifecycle of our component, usually during a change of state or re-render.

-These unique keys keep a sort of record that holds onto the state of our data, ensuring
+These unique keys keep a sort of record or reference to the state of our data, ensuring
 that the Virtual DOM does not re-render or destroy data related to state that
 has not changed.
 Note that you may be tempted to use the `index` of an array as
 the key when this occurs. <em>Do NOT do this</em>, as Array ordered indexes can
-change when data is dynamically rendered (like when pulling in an API).
+change when data is dynamically rendered (like when pulling in data from an API).
 Usually
 some other unique identifier is provided via any well designed API, like in this
 case, where we utilize the `user.id` as our key.

-Finally, within our `v-for` loop, we pass the `ref`, `users` array down into our custom `<UserCard>` component.
+Finally, within our `v-for` loop, we pass the `ref`(reference to our) `users` array down into our custom `<UserCard>` component.
 To recap briefly, recall that this array was popualted by calling `fetch()` within Vue's `onMounted()` hook.

 Note that within our `<UserCard>` component, we also introduce a new
 vue-directive, though it may not be apparent.
 Note the syntax here with each of